Convertible Note Offering

 Company Updates

-- Our recent clinical trial data will also be leveraged to obtain regulatory approval in Europe.
+- Our recent clinical trial data will be leveraged to obtain regulatory approval in Europe.

 Designed for New Generations